 - 3 Make Brownie Pie Batter

 - 4 Toasted Pecans Add Texture To Fudge Tart

 - 6 3 Ways To Fill Divots With Dark Chocolate Fudge Ganache

 - 8 Serving Death By Chocolate Fudge Tart

-Why Chocolate Dessert Recipes Need Tillamook Old Fashioned Vanilla Ice Cream
+Why Chocolate Dessert Recipes Need Vanilla Ice Cream

 The key to this easy brownie tart is using the best quality chocolate you can find, and being sure to let it set before serving.
 The dark chocolate fudge interior is slightly undercooked, therefore it needs several hours of resting time to firm up before cutting into it and adding that scoop of vanilla ice cream.

-I’m always one for doing things the “easy” way as long as it doesn’t have a negative impact on the finished product.
-This simple way of combining the butter and chocolate is easier, quicker, and makes less mess than the double boiler method usually demanded in chocolate dessert recipes.
+I’m always one for doing things the “easy” way as long as it doesn’t hurt the finished product.
+Combining butter and chocolate is easier, quicker, and less messy than the double boiler method usually demanded in chocolate dessert recipes.

 Easy Way To Melt Chocolate & Butter

 - Chop the bittersweet chocolate and combine with the butter in a microwaveable bowl or glass measuring cup.